Raystown Lake Fishing Reports May 2026 | Live Updates & Tips

 December through February challenges anglers with cold conditions but rewards those who persist.
 Deep-water techniques produce consistent results for multiple species.

 Lake trout become increasingly active as water temperatures drop.
 Downriggers help reach these deep-dwelling fish holding near the dam in 60-100 feet of water.
+The winter 2023-2024 season produced several trout exceeding 20 pounds.

 Winter's stable conditions create predictable patterns.
 Once located, fish typically remain in the same areas for extended periods, allowing anglers to develop consistent strategies.
+The key is finding the right depth where fish have established wintering locations.

 Raystown Lake Fishing Charter Guide